-As already mentioned, 10^4 colony-forming units (CFU)/g of broiler digesta $\frac{10}{2}$ are normal and can be found in healthy birds.
-C. perfringens becomes problematic when counts reach 10^7 - 10^8 CFU/ g^6 .
+As already mentioned, 10 colony-forming units (CFU)/g of broiler digesta are normal and can be found in healthy birds.
+C. perfringens becomes problematic when counts reach 10-10 CFU/g.

-Necrotic enteritis is caused by types A and C of Clostridium perfringens, but normally, predisposing factors "set the stage" 24, 48.
-This could be seen in an investigation where they wanted to create a model to reproduce NE in a laboratory setting.
-Researchers realized that inoculation of C. perfringens alone did not cause the disease found in the field 48.
+Necrotic enteritis is caused by types A and C of Clostridium perfringens, but normally, predisposing factors cause the disease found in the field.
 Therefore, it was assessed that certain cofactors must play a significant role in the pathogenicity of C. perfringens.
-Williams 57 reviewed concurrent infections of coccidiosis and necrotic enteritis in chickens (Figure 1).
+Williams reviewed concurrent infections of coccidiosis and necrotic enteritis in chickens (Figure 1).
 The copious interactions of these diseases with predisposing factors, control methods, sources of infection, and disease form is a testament to the complexity of this poultry industry matter.